Szymekk44/RadianceOS/README.md

 RadianceOS comes equipped with a user-friendly installer, making it easy to set up and run on your system.

 ## Ra# Programming Language
 RadianceOS introduces Ra#, a programming language based on C#.
-Explore the [documentation](https://github.com/SzymekkYT/RadianceOS/blob/main/RaSharp.md) to unleash the full potential of Ra# in your projects.
+Explore the [documentation](https://github.com/SzymekkYT/RadianceOS/blob/main/RaSharp.md) to unleash the full potential of Ra# in your projects!

 > [!NOTE]
-> RadianceOS is an ongoing project, and contributions are encouraged to enhance its features and functionality.
+> RadianceOS is an ongoing project, and contributions are encouraged to enhance its features and functionality.<br>
+> If you would like to help, please remeber to use **dev kit**

 ## License